jup-ag/space-station/docs/5-developer-topics/7-getting-tokens-on-jup.md

 ---
+sidebar_label: "Getting your Token on Jupiter"
-title: How to get your token on Jupiter for Swap
+description: How to get your token on Jupiter for Swap
 ---
-# How to get your token on Jupiter for Swap
+# How to Get Your Token on Jupiter for Swap

 **To get your token listed**